Why was the start to spring 2013 so cold?

-April 2013 - March 2013 was the second coldest March in the UK record since 1910, and was associated with a negative phase of the North Atlantic Oscillation.
+April 2013 - The Spring of 2013 started with the second coldest March in the UK record since 1910, and was associated with a negative phase of the North Atlantic Oscillation.
 A number of potential drivers may predispose the climate system to a state which accounts for these conditions.

 This ranks March 2013 as joint second (tied with 1947) coldest in the records.
 Unusually, this March was also colder than the preceding winter months of December (3.8 °C), January (3.3 °C) and February (2.8 °C).
 This last happened in 1975.

 As well as being very cold, March has also been very snowy and joins 2006, 2001, 1995, 1987, 1979, 1970 and 1962 as years when March saw some significant snowfall.

 The cold temperatures during March were part of a hemisphere-scale pattern of temperature anomalies (Figure 3), which also led to severe cold and snowy conditions across much of Europe, Russia and Ukraine and eastern and northern USA.
 The large scale pressure pattern was characteristic of the negative phase of the North Atlantic Oscillation (NAO), which is associated with persistent easterly and north-easterly winds bringing very cold air over the UK from northern Europe and Russia.